 What are the common SharePoint security mistakes that I need to avoid and how do I keep it locked down?

 To keep your SharePoint Online environment locked down, you need a set of tools that will allow you to proactively protect against and detect breaches before it can cause damage.
 More about the security tools available on this blog and recorded webinar.

 How do I drive end-user adoption on my SharePoint Intranet?

 Try customising your adoption campaigns per user type or encouraging competitions and incentive programs to drive usage or keeping the interface nice and simple.
 These and many more are just some of our tips to help your users adapt to the new technology.
-Read more about it on our blog.

 Do you need a SharePoint developer to implement SharePoint?

 Anyone implementing SharePoint should have the right set of administration and development skills.
 Embarking on a SharePoint project without a good technical understanding of the platform may result to a failed project, increased rework costs or inability to fully maximise its potential.

 Do you need training on SharePoint to use it?